csplib/csplib/Readme.md

 are given a download link.
 If any file is incorrectly identified as binary or human readable, please submit a bug report!

-You can describe a file 'file.txt' in a file 'file.txt.metadata'.
+You can describe a file `file.txt` in a file `file.txt.metadata`.
 This file should contain the following then a new line:

     Title: This describes the data file

-You can finally use files with the extension .inline.html or .inline.md which will be displayed inline directly in the results/references/model tab.
+You can finally use files with the extension `.inline.html` or `.inline.md` which will be displayed inline directly in the results/references/model tab.
 See problem prob013 for an example of all these types of files!